Join the WMS for informational, educational and networking webinars on a wide array of topics. Click the Go button to view the upcoming schedule.

-As a service to our Partners and the entire Wilderness Medicine Community, here are the upcoming events related to Wilderness Medicine.
+As a service to our Affiliates and the entire Wilderness Medicine Community, here are the upcoming events related to Wilderness Medicine.

 Since 2009, the WMS has recorded most of the lectures that have been delivered at our CME conferences.
 Particularly useful for members advancing their FAWM (Fellowship in the Academy of Wilderness Medicine) status, these are organized according to the FAWM disciplines.
 These lectures represent cutting-edge information in the field of wilderness medicine and serve as an evolving body of knowledge across a very wide range of subjects.
 Online lectures can be purchased in the WMS Trading Post and viewed an unlimited number of times.
 WMS Members are able to claim FAWM and/or CME Credits for viewing these lectures.
 Go

 WMS has developed a series of PowerPoint presentations to help physicians and allied healthcare professionals teach topics in wilderness medicine.
 Each lecture contains more than seventy images and is accompanied by an explanatory text and study guide.
 Topics were developed by members of the Wilderness Medical Society who are experts in their field.
 The information presented is accurate and current.
 These lectures are suited for a broad range of audiences, including physicians, residents, and medical students.
 The series is also instructive for pre hospital personnel, emergency medical technicians, Wilderness First Responders, and other allied health professionals.
 Go